JeremiahKaren/35percent.github.io/redefining-social-rent.md

 ![](/img/AffordableRentStudy2015.png)
 *Southwark's Affordable Rent Study 2015 showing average weekly market and social rents*

-The main problem with linking rents to market rents is that rents rise in line with market increases not wages.
+The main problem with linking affordable rents to market rents is that rents rise in line with market rent increases not wages.
 This has the obvious result of pricing out those whose incomes cannot keep up with the manic gentrification programme fuelled by Southwark Council's policies.
 The result is that teachers and nurses are being [forced out](http://www.standard.co.uk/news/london/nurses-and-teachers-living-in-affordable-housing-scheme-face-20-rent-rise-a3304431.html) of the borough by 20% year-on-year rent increases.

 Despite the Council's policy commitments to social rent, the vast majority of replacement social rented homes on the Heygate were substituted for affordable rent and in March 2015 we [discovered](http://35percent.org/2015-03-18-stand-up-for-more-social-housing/) that 44 social rented units that were supposed to have replaced 54 council homes demolished at the Bermondsey Spa regeneration, had in fact been provided as affordable rent of 62% market rent - in breach of the planning approval.
-We also [discovered](https://www.theguardian.com/artanddesign/architecture-design-blog/2015/jul/21/neo-bankside-how-richard-rogers-new-non-dom-accom-cut-out-the-poor) that the Richard Rogers [Neo Bankside](http://35percent.org/neo-bankside) development had provided 32 social rented homes fewer than the number agreed at planning committee.
+We also [discovered](https://www.theguardian.com/artanddesign/architecture-design-blog/2015/jul/21/neo-bankside-how-richard-rogers-new-non-dom-accom-cut-out-the-poor) that the high-profile [Neo Bankside](http://35percent.org/neo-bankside) development had provided 32 social rented homes fewer than the number agreed by the Council's planning committee.

 We later discovered that developers and housing associations across the borough were routinely breaching planning approvals, either by substituting social for affordable rent or simply not providing the number of affordable homes required by individual planning consents.

-By cross-checking planning committee reports, section 106 agreements, Land Registry information, the [GLA affordable housing outturn dataset](http://data.london.gov.uk/dataset/gla-affordable-housing-programme-outturn/resource/0c87e5dc-f1e9-4edf-b246-bef6b40a9ba3) and [CORE lettings data](https://core.communities.gov.uk/), we have compiled a long (but by no means exhaustive) [list](http://35percent.org/img/section106_tenure_breaches.pdf) of breaches identified in tenure provision.
+By cross-checking planning committee reports, section 106 agreements, Land Registry information, the [GLA affordable housing outturn dataset](http://data.london.gov.uk/dataset/gla-affordable-housing-programme-outturn/resource/0c87e5dc-f1e9-4edf-b246-bef6b40a9ba3) and [CORE lettings data](https://core.communities.gov.uk/), we have compiled a long (but by no means exhaustive) [list](http://35percent.org/img/section106_tenure_breaches.pdf) of breaches identified in affordable housing tenure provision.
 This causes great concern that the Council is opposed to affordable rent only in appearance - not in practice.
-We believe that the Council's administration is turning a blind eye to this practice, which helps it make claims to delivering social rented housing in the borough, which is in fact nothing of the kind.
+We believe that the Council's administration is turning a blind eye to this practice, which helps it make claims to delivering social housing in the borough, which is nothing of the kind.

-The [list](http://35percent.org/img/section106_tenure_breaches.pdf) is by no means exhaustive and we are calling for a borough-wide audit in order to establish the full scale of the problem.
-We submitted it to the Council as part of our [corporate complaint](/img/ccomplaint15Dec2016.pdf) in December 2015.
+The [list](http://35percent.org/img/section106_tenure_breaches.pdf) of breaches is by no means exhaustive and we are calling for a borough-wide audit in order to establish the full scale of the problem.
+We submitted our list to the Council as part of our [corporate complaint](/img/ccomplaint15Dec2016.pdf) in December 2015.

 In July 2016 we finally received a [response](/img/complaintresponseMWilliams.pdf) from Southwark Council to our [complaint](/img/ccomplaint15Dec2016.pdf).
 We were very disappointed to discover that the Council hadn't actually investigated the tenure delivery on the sites we identified (it had merely insisted that the S106 agreement wording for each site is sound).
 We subsequently [referred](/img/Ombudsman18July2016.pdf) our complaint the Local Government Ombudsman.
-After a five month investigation, in December 2016 the Ombudsman [published a report](http://35percent.org/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring/) showing that the Council does no monitoring or enforcement whatsoever of the tenure mix delivered through S106 agreements.
-It said that the Council relied on 'voluntary compliance' and that as a result, _‘it is hard to know how many social housing units…developers [have] delivered’_.
-The Ombudsman has directed Southwark to undertake a borough-wide audit of section 106 affordable housing delivery and introduce monitoring and enforcement measures going forward, but this won't take into account the potentially thousands of social rented homes that have been lost over the years.
+After a five month investigation, in December 2016 the Ombudsman [published a report](http://35percent.org/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring/) showing that the Council conducts no routine monitoring or enforcement whatsoever of the tenure mix delivered via S106 agreements.
+The Ombudsman said that the Council relied instead on 'voluntary compliance' and that as a result, _‘it is hard to know how many social housing units…developers [have] delivered’_.
+As a result of his findings, the Ombudsman directed Southwark to undertake a borough-wide audit of section 106 affordable housing delivery and introduce monitoring and enforcement measures going forward, but this won't take into account the potentially thousands of social rented homes that have been lost over recent years.
 Southwark is yet to announce when it will complete its audit.

-The following are a few examples of the 43 breaches identified in our [list](http://35percent.org/img/section106_tenure_breaches.pdf).
+The following are a few examples of the 43 breaches identified in our [list](http://35percent.org/img/section106_tenure_breaches.pdf) of tenure breaches.
 In most cases the rents are currently lower than 80% market rent, but still significantly higher than the [average £100pw council rents](http://www.southwark.gov.uk/news/article/1738/southwark_council_keeping_social_rent_affordable_for_londoners).

 ## Colorama buildings
 This redevelopment of the former [Colorama film processing warehouse](http://35percent.org/colorama/) in SE1 was completed in April 2016.
 The [planning report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!Zz6kQSuw9WcG1eGU1VRSAg%3d%3d!%7d%7d%7d) for the application said that the redevelopment would provide a total of 19 social rented habitable rooms.